Cemeteries - NT Remote Plaques

 What are these?

-Eight cemeteries have bronze plaques installed, Brock's Creek (Zapopan), Port Darwin Camp, Stapleton, Emungalan, Southport, Rum Jungle, Maranboy and Fort Dundas
+Nine cemeteries have bronze plaques installed, Adelaide River, Brock's Creek (Zapopan), Port Darwin Camp, Stapleton, Emungalan, Southport, Rum Jungle, Maranboy and Fort Dundas

 In researching rural cemeteries our Society put forward to the Heritage Branch of the Northern Territory Government, a proposal to install bronze markers in our early rural cemeteries.
 These cemeteries are no longer in use but they remain a significan part of our history - they are the resting place of pioneers who helped make the Territory what it became.